soarsmu/Compressor/README.md

 │       ├── checkpoint (trained models of compressed models) │       └── finetune (code for compressing and finetuning GraphCodeBERT on vulnerability prediction) │
-└── python_parser (a parser to turn code into data flow graph, specifically designed for GraphCodeBERT, from its offical repository)
+└── parser (a parser to turn code into data flow graph, specifically designed for GraphCodeBERT, from its offical repository)
 ```

 ## How to run